Free quote

 Dado rails, also known as chair rails, are a simple way to add elegant dimension to interiors.
 But a question that plagues many designers remains: how high should a dado rail be?

-While there’s technically no “correct” height for chair rail placement, failure to properly plan where your dado rail will sit can throw your room’s proportions out of balance.
+While there’s technically no correct height for chair rail placement, failure to properly plan where your dado rail will sit can throw your room’s proportions out of balance.

-For most Australian homes with ceilings around 2.4 m, a dado or chair rail sits about 900–1,000 mm from the floor.
-Use the simple rule: wall height ÷ 5 × 2 when calculating the optimum height.
+Use the simple rule (wall height ÷ 5) × 2 when calculating the optimal height.
 Raise it slightly for taller ceilings (up to 1,200 mm) or match your staircase handrail for a consistent look.

 Check out our quick guide below for selecting the best dado rail height for your space.